VeriBlock/alt-integration-cpp/docs/integration_5_persistence.md

 # 1. Add PayloadsProvider.

 We should add a PayloadsProvider for the VeriBlock library.
 The main idea of such class is that we reuse the existing ALT blockchain database.
 Our library allows to use the native implementation of the database.
-We implement it with PayloadsProvider class which is inherited from the [altintegration::PayloadsProvider](https://veriblock-pop-cpp.netlify.app/structaltintegration_1_1payloadsprovider) class.
+We implement it with PayloadsProvider class which is inherited from the altintegration::PayloadsStorage class.

 Payloads provider: [https://github.com/VeriBlock/vbk-ri-btc/blob/master/src/vbk/adaptors/payloads_provider.hpp](https://github.com/VeriBlock/vbk-ri-btc/blob/master/src/vbk/adaptors/payloads_provider.hpp).
 Copy this file to your project.